Pharmacotherapeutic Group: prostaglandins and synthetic analogue. ATCvet Code: QG02AD90

 Pharmacodynamic properties

 Cloprostenol is a synthetic prostaglandin analogue structurally related to Prostaglandin F2α (PGF2α).
-As a potent luteolytic agent, at dosage of only 500 micrograms, it causes functional and morphological regression of the corpus luteum (luteolysis) followed by return to oestrus and normal ovulation.
+As a potent luteolytic agent, at dosage of only 500 micrograms, it causes functional and morphological regression of the corpus luteum (luteolysis).

 Pharmacokinetic particulars

-The drug's kinetic studies, conducted in both domestic animals and laboratory species, indicate that cloprostenol sodium is rapidly absorbed from the injection site.
+Cloprostenol sodium is rapidly absorbed from the injection site.
 It is then metabolised and finally excreted practically similarly between urine and stool.
-In cattle and pigs the majority of the administered dose is excreted within 0-4 hours after injection and in practice the whole compound is excreted and metabolised within 24 hours.
+In cattle less than 1% of the administered dose is eliminated via milk.

 The values at the peak of radioactivity in the blood are observed within 1 hour of parenteral administration of sodium cloprostenol and tend to decrease with a T1/2 between 1 and 3 hours (depending on the animal species).